Shootquinn/QMRD3/README.md

 Unfortunately, this rover is not cheap.
 The wheels are around $100 each to print.

 Stay tuned as the rest of the parts get updated and added to this repository.
-When the CAD model is cleaned up enough I'll post a Fusion 360 Archive so others can follow my work.
+A "junk-draft" Fusion 360 archive is provided.
+The front wheel, steering knuckle, bearings, axle, etc are the only things that are completed.
+The steering knuckle will work at all four corners.
+The non-steering knuckle has not been updated.
+None of the extrusion connections have been finished since scaling up from Sawppy.

 You can find more about Roger's original Sawppy rover at https://hackaday.io/project/158208-sawppy-the-rover and https://github.com/Roger-random/Sawppy_Rover